Mohamed-Elgameil/CognoRise-InfoTech/README.md

 # CognoRise-InfoTech
-here is my adventure in CongoRise internship start.
+Here IS MY Adventure In CongoRise internship start.......
+3 2 1.